Louise Bourgoin: Life and career

-In 2007, she was offered a role in a film, playing a television weather girl in The Girl From Monaco.
+In 2007 she was offered a role in a film, playing a television weather girl in The Girl From Monaco.
 Subsequently, she played in several films including The Extraordinary Adventures of Adèle Blanc-Sec directed by Luc Besson and Black Heaven directed by Gilles Marchand, a film that was screened Out of Competition at the 2010 Cannes Film Festival.

 Personal life

-In December 2015, it was announced that Bourgoin and electronic musician Tepr were expecting their first child.
+In December 2015, it was announced that Bourgoin and her boyfriend, electronic musician Tepr, were expecting their first child.
 Bourgoin gave birth to her son, Étienne, on 7 April 2016.
+In 2020, she gave birth to a second boy.